walkingriver/walkingriver.github.io/_posts/2019-07-10-ionic-3-to-4-gotchas.md

 # Conclusion
 Is this the right solution?
 Are there better or cleaner solutions?
 Maybe.
 This approach seemed simple enough, and it works.
 Thus, I am sharing with the world in the hope that it might help someone else.
 If you find a better solution, feel free to let me know.

-I ran into the same problem with the `PickerController`.
+I ran into an identical problem with the `PickerController`.
+No UI refresh after the picker was dismissed.
 It, too, has a similar API, and the solution was the same.

 # References
 - [Ionic Framework Alert Controller](https://ionicframework.com/docs/api/alert)